tkych/donuts/README.markdown

-Last Updated : 2012/05/18 02:03:35 tkych
+Last Updated : 2012/05/18 18:11:45 tkych

 # Donuts: Graph DSL for Common Lisp

 ## Introduction

-By donuts, the graph represented by s-expression is converted to image file.
+By donuts, the graph represented by s-expression is converted to image.
 How to use donuts is easy.
 <> creates a node.
 -> puts an edge between two nodes.